 Should I choose cybersecurity because of AI?

-Cybersecurity has strong occupation-level BLS outlook context in the mapped packet, but AI still affects security workflows through alert summaries, query drafts, case notes, and detection ideas.
+Cybersecurity has strong occupation-level BLS outlook context in the mapped evidence, but AI still affects security workflows through alert summaries, query drafts, case notes, and detection ideas.
 Choose it only if the work fits and you can build verifiable security artifacts.

 Can current job-posting samples predict next year's AI-related tech demand?